Flowering tropical plants, such as the Chinese Perfume plant (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.

 The amount of water used on this species depletes their nutrient intake since they get drained with watering.

-a fertilizer every month, especially during the growing season, can have quite the impact.
+Using fertilizer every month, especially during the growing season, can have quite the impact.
 Be sure to choose a fertilizer that is water-soluble and designed for houseplants.

 You’ll also want to dilute it to about half of its intended strength to avoid poisoning your Chinese Perfume plant.